-Could you imagine living in the U.S. during a time when slavery was okay?
 What about being eight years old and doing hard labor in a coal mine?
 If we think about it, all of these situations in history were considered okay at one point, and views from people against such atrocities weren’t exactly welcomed.
 Speaking out against such events would have yielded the common response “they are just slaves” or “they are just children” or “they are just women.”

 I sure am glad we think differently about the way we treat each other now, but there is still more to be done.
 What about how the animals are treated?
 Just as people have continued to fight throughout history for human rights justice, we must continue to strive for animal liberation, so that their suffering will also come to an end.